Zerig/date/README.md

 ## DATE \ DATE TIME
 - extends **\DateTime** class

-Work with DateTime class.
-But has czech name of Months and Week Days and Format
+Works with DateTime class.
+Use czech name of Months and Week Days and Format

 Allows multiple way to create DateTime.
 Specificly Czech typo of writing
 ```php